Trigary/Iodine/README.md

 A Forge mod - Bukkit plugin pair that lets plugins show real user interfaces to players.
 This is a successor to [NickAc's Lithium project](https://www.spigotmc.org/threads/lithium.274569/).
+The use of a variation of [Tom's ChatMenuAPI](https://github.com/timtomtim7/ChatMenuAPI) as a native backup method for those players who are not using the mod is planned.
+An API for custom backup methods (eg. Inventory based menus) are also to be added.
+A single GUI can be viewed by multiple players simultaneously.

+This project is under heavy development currently.
+It is not in a usable state, everything is expected to change, etc.
+Helping hands are welcome.

 ## Modules